pi2pie/slugfiles/README.md

 slugfiles rename --recursive /path/to/directory

 # Rename files and save to output directory
-slugfiles rename --output new-files /path/to/directory
+slugfiles rename //path/to/directory --output /path/to/output-directory

 # Rename files in all subdirectories and save to output directory
-slugfiles rename --recursive --output new-files /path/to/directory
+slugfiles rename --recursive /path//path/to/directory --output /path/to/output-directory

+# Rename files in a case-sensitive manner
+slugfiles rename --case-sensitive /path/to/directory
+# Rename files in a case-sensitive manner and save to output directory
+slugfiles rename --case-sensitive /path//path/to/directory --output /path/to/output-directory
 ```

-### Recursive Mode

-By default, Slugfiles only processes files in the specified directory without entering subdirectories.
-When you use the `--recursive` flag, it will process all files in the specified directory and all of its subdirectories.

 ## Building and Releasing